phicunguyen/FreeRtos-using-stm32-to-program-external-spi-flash/README.md

 # FreeRtos-using-stm32-to-program-external-spi-flash
 if your system need to program an external spi flash for storing data such as audio data, osd or user data configuration, then this demo will show you how to open a binary file from window and send it to stm32 to program the spi flash.
+      (Note: This demo just shows you how to transfer data but not actually program any flash).

 This demo code in window has four tasks (freertos):